 - 6.39-inch AMOLED screen, 2340 x 1080 resolution, 19.5:9 aspect ratio

 - 93.4% screen-to-body ratio

-If you're an eagle-eyed phone lover then you'll find that screen size familiar.
-That's because it's the same AMOLED panel as found in the Huawei Mate 20 Pro, the one also said to be in the Honor Magic 2.
-Such display technology – which is sourced from Samsung – is what ensures the sliding panel is thin (AMOLED is thinner than LCD and self-illuminates) and makes for bright colours and deep blacks.
+If you're an eagle-eyed phone lover then you'll find the Mi Mix's screen size familiar.
+That's because it's the same AMOLED panel as found in the Huawei Mate 20 Pro and in the Honor Magic 2.
+Such display technology - which is sourced from Samsung - is what ensures the sliding panel is thin (AMOLED is thinner than LCD and self-illuminates) and makes for bright colours and deep blacks.
 It's not the most responsive touchscreen we've ever used, which is an oddity, with some presses not registered.

 However, there's no in-screen fingerprint scanner in the Mi Mix 3, like you'll find in the Mate 20 Pro.
 That, we believe, is on account of its slider design, but it feels like a shame - it's less futuristic in this regard than many of the flagship competition.
 Instead there's a rear-positioned circular fingerprint scanner, which follows the same colour as the phone's finish.

 The latest Mi Mix isn't available in its iconic white finish this time around, however, with Xiaomi pushing two new finishes - Sapphire Blue and Jade Green, the latter in ceramic (yep, coloured ceramic) - which sound bright and fancy, but they're actually very subtle in their hue.
-The green is rather blue-like in a lot of light (and a total nightmare to photograph for white balance too, as you can see from our hands-on pictures).
+The green is rather blue-like in a lot of light sources (and a total nightmare to photograph for white balance too, as you can see from our hands-on pictures).
 They are certainly distinctive, although fingerprint smears are rather problematic, including on the black model we received for review purposes.

 Spec and performance